Geo-Python-2023/final-exercise-adcarrido/README.md

 - Aggregating the daily temperature values as needed
 - Plotting your data and formatting the plot to have the necessary elements
 - Documenting your data workflow using Markdown cells in your notebook
-- Including code comments and code format in line with the PEP-8 guidelines.
+- Including code comments and code format in line with the PEP-8 guidelines

 The total number of points you can receive is 40.